srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_15-remotely-monitor-and-control-devices.md

     This script can take a few minutes to run.
 You will see JSON output as each step completes.

     The script will first create a resource group named **AZ-220-RG** and an IoT Hub named **AZ-220-HUB-{YourID}**.
 If they already exist, a corresponding message will be displayed.
-The script will then add a device with an ID of **CheeseCaveID** to the IoT hub and display the device connection string.
+The script will then add a device with an ID of **sensor-th-0055** to the IoT hub and display the device connection string.

 1. Notice that, once the script has completed, information pertaining to your IoT Hub and device is displayed.